octo-technology/OpenTezos/docs/ligo/examples.md

 #### Decrement

 The `decrement` function takes two parameters:
-- `param` of type `int` which is the value that will be removed from the storage.
+- `param` of type `int`, which is the value that will be removed from the storage,
 - `s` the initial value of the storage.

 This function's return type is `indiceFullReturn` and returns:
-- an empty list of operations.
+- an empty list of operations,
 - a modified storage with a new value of `s - param`.

 ```js